CalvinRodo/compliance-checks/github-issues-check/README.md

-## GitHub Synk Check container
+## GitHub Issues Check container

-The purpose of this container is to check if a GitHub repo uses Snyk.
-It does this by looping over the statuses of closed pull requests from the GitHub API and checks if any have Snyk in their context.
+The purpose of this container is to check if a GitHub repo has issues.
+It does this by queryin the GitHub API if it returns any issues for a given project.
 It will output a JSON file to the `/checks` directory, or whatever is specified in `OUT_PATH` environment variable.

 To use the docker container effectively you need to specify the following environmental variables